stronnag/mwptools/docs/manual/docs/mwp-hid-device-support.md

 **Enabled** : In the MSPRC settings dialog means that the `mwp-hid-server` will start when an MSP port is started and stop when the MSP port is closed.
 This is a prerequisite for MSPRC.
 **Activated**: This means that that mwp will use data from the `mwp-hid-server`  to send `MSP_SET_RAW_RC` to the FC.

 When MSPRC is **Activated**, then mwp will first interrogate the FC `MSP_RC` to set the current RC channels.
-At the moment we do nothing with this data, but it could in future to set the value for `latch`  buttons.
+This is used to set the value for `latch`  buttons.
 After  `MSP_RC` has been received, mwp will use data from the `mwp-hid-server`  to send `MSP_SET_RAW_RC` to the FC.

 The MSPRC function may be **Activated** / **Deactivated** as required while a MSP port is active.